 Acrobat XI Pro now also lets you create new PDF and web forms* from scratch or professional templates using the new included Adobe FormsCentral desktop app.
 With Acrobat XI Pro, you can:

 The FormsCentral desktop app lets Acrobat XI Pro users create new PDF forms in minutes.
 Instead of converting existing forms to PDF and then turning them into fillable PDFs, you can quickly build the exact form you need.
 Use the FormsCentral designer to easily customize professional templates or design forms from scratch.

 The FormsCentral desktop app and the FormsCentral online service provide the same powerful, easy-to-use tools for creating, distributing, and analyzing electronic forms.
-They are available for use and purchase in two different ways:
+They are available for use and purchase in three different ways:

 LiveCycle Designer software is now sold separately.
 Visit the LiveCycle Designer product page for details.
 Acrobat XI Pro users can use the new FormsCentral desktop app for form creation; customers who upgrade to Acrobat XI Pro are also eligible for a free upgrade to the latest version of LiveCycle Designer.

 The following customers are eligible for a free upgrade: